Introduction to green infrastructure and grey infrastructure

 Compared to green infrastructure, grey infrastructure currently has a clearer asset life, depreciation, and return on investment.

 Challenges surrounding grey infrastructure include funding and public investment, maintenance, and increased urbanization.
-Urbanization presents a water management challenge because the introduction of more hard surfaces, like concrete or asphalt, contributes to higher volumes of stormwater runoff due to a reduction of infiltration.
+Urbanization presents a water management challenge because the introduction of more hard surfaces, like concrete or asphalt, contributes to a reduction of infiltration, and consequently higher volumes of stormwater runoff.
 Due to its relative size, construction requirements, and finite life, grey infrastructure can also be seen as inflexible.

 Green infrastructure presents challenges in terms of measuring return on investment, risk management, and effectiveness in urban areas.
-Current regulation—or absence of regulation—at the federal, provincial, and local levels also presents obstacles, as many green infrastructure projects don’t fit traditional wastewater treatment construction models, so they may not be standards or building/urban codes to govern how the projects should be implemented [5].
+Current regulation—or lack thereof—at the federal, provincial, and local levels also presents obstacles, as many green infrastructure projects do not fit traditional wastewater treatment construction models, so there may not be standards or building/urban codes to govern how the projects should be implemented [vi].

-As a largely untested concept, green infrastructure also faces scientific uncertainty, socio-political uncertainty/acceptance, and decision making uncertainty [6].
+As a largely untested concept, green infrastructure also faces scientific uncertainty, socio-political uncertainty/acceptance, and decision-making uncertainty [vii].

 Knowledge and experience for people making decisions and designing and operating green infrastructure presents challenges for traditional approaches.
 For instance, green infrastructure is thought of more as an urban design, due to the scale and dispersed nature of the works, compared to a large, engineering-focused infrastructure project.